HassanAlRabea/got_extractiveqa/README.md

     *FARM makes Transfer Learning with BERT & Co simple, fast and enterprise-ready.
 It's built upon transformers and provides additional features to simplify the life of developers: Parallelized preprocessing, highly modular design, multi-task learning, experiment tracking, easy debugging and close integration with AWS SageMake*

-    In our application we leverage the FARM framework and chose the roberta-base-squad2 model.
+    In our application we leverage the FARM framework and chose the `roberta-base-squad2` model.
 A model that has been trained on the Squad dataset and offers a good balance between speed & accuracy.
+In the class of base sized models trained on SQuAD, RoBERTa has shown better performance than BERT and can be capably handled by any machine equipped with a basic GPU.
+It is recommended for anyone wanting to create a preformat and computationally reasonable instance of Haystack.
+If speed was more important than accuracy, we would have chosen the MiniLM model.
+It is a smaller model that is trained to mimic larger models through the distillation process, and it outperforms the BERT base on SQuAD even though it is about 40% smaller.
+If we wanted more accuracy however, a state of the art model and had the necessary resources, we would have went with ALBERT XXL.

-We define it like so:
+    So we define it like so:

     ```
     reader = FARMReader(model_name_or_path="deepset/roberta-base-squad2", use_gpu=False)